irods-contrib/metalnx-rmd/README.md

 ### Metalnx RMD RPM and DEB packages

 Metalnx RMD must be built as **RPM** and/ or **DEB** packages depending on the flavor of Linux you are running your iRODS servers on.
-Information on how to build these packages in included in the [BUILD](docs/BUILD.md).
+Information on how to build these packages in included in the [BUILD](docs/BUILD.md) document.

 ### Installing Metalnx RMD